 Postinflammatory hypopigmentation in Child

-While it can occur in patients of all ages and skin types, it is more pronounced in those with darker skin phototypes.
-This is due to the greater color contrast between the lesions and the patient's normal skin.
-The incidence is comparable in males and females.
-Predisposition is believed to be based on an individual's genetically predetermined melanocyte response to cutaneous inflammation.
-It can be seen as a sequela of many inflammatory skin diseases (atopic dermatitis, psoriasis, lichen striatus, pityriasis lichenoides chronica, lichen planus, sarcoidosis, discoid lupus erythematosus), infections (zoster, pityriasis versicolor, impetigo), procedures (chemical peels, laser, dermabrasion), and burns.
+Postinflammatory hypopigmentation can occur in patients of all ages, sexes, and skin types, and is more visibly pronounced in those with darker skin phototypes.
+It can be seen as a sequela of many inflammatory skin diseases (atopic dermatitis, seborrheic dermatitis, psoriasis, lichen striatus, pityriasis lichenoides chronica, lichen planus, sarcoidosis, discoid lupus erythematosus), infections (zoster, pityriasis versicolor, impetigo), procedures (chemical peels, laser, dermabrasion), and burns.

-Resolution of lesions is dependent on the underlying cause and degree of involvement, ranging from a few weeks in minimally hypopigmented lesions to several years in depigmented lesions (eg, discoid lupus erythematosus and burns).
+Time to resolution of hypopigmentation is dependent on the underlying cause and severity of inflammation, ranging from a few weeks in minimally hypopigmented lesions to several years in depigmented lesions (eg, discoid lupus erythematosus and burns).

 Related topic: Drug-induced hypopigmentation